 - Ginger Ale – This sparkling punch uses ginger ale.
 If you drink alcohol, you could replace the ginger ale with champagne if you’d like.

 - The procedure here is pretty simple: we combine pineapple juice, cranberry juice, “nectar,” and lime juice.
 This mixture gets chilled until ready to serve.
 Make sure your ginger ale is in the fridge, too!

-- When ready, you can either mix the ginger ale with the juice-ish mixture or you can mix the drinks 2 parts juice, one part ginger ale.
+- When ready, you can either mix the ginger ale with the juice mixture or you can mix the drinks individually using 2 parts juice mix to one part ginger ale.
 Serve over lots of ice.
-Garnish with fresh fruit and a little paper umbrealla if you feel the urge!
+Garnish with fresh fruit and a little paper umbrella if you feel the urge!